 To begin your research for a local school, Okinawa Hai has a School Information Index to get started.
 Most military families highly encourage newcomers to talk with families who already live in Okinawa to get their advice and suggestions before enrollment.
 This is also true for exploring the homeschool programs that are popular in Okinawa.

 Settling into Okinawan Life

-Military families stationed in Okinawa often comment on how kind and helpful local citizens are.
-But there is a contingent of people who are not thrilled Americans are stationed in their country.
+Military families stationed in Okinawa often comment on how kind and helpful local citizens are, but a contingent of people are not thrilled Americans are stationed in their country.
 It’s wise to be aware of regular protests near military bases.
-However, respectful behavior on your part regarding the culture will serve as a friendly gesture.
+However, respectful behavior on your part regarding the culture serves as a friendly gesture.